eulerlab/ret_preproc/README.md

   1. `Load Parameter Table`: Creates table containing the parameters which control subsequent preprocessing scripts

-  2. ROI placement can be done with either `Manually` + `Apply` OR `Autom. by Correlation`
+  2. ROI placement can be done with either `Manually` + `Apply` or `Autom. by Correlation`

   3. `Traces & Triggers` then extracts traces and triggers from the raw data

-  4. OPTIONAL: `Basic Averaging` performs some simple statics and plots the ROIs in Igor
+  4. Optional: `Basic Averaging` performs some simple statics and plots the ROIs in Igor

   5. `Export for database` then exports files from your current data folder to the folder specified in the procedure.